obsidian-community/obsidian-hub/01 - Community/Obsidian Roundup/2022-06-25 Popping out Plugins & Calendar Imports.md

 published: 2022-06-25T12:30:00
 publish: true
 ---
-# Highlights

----
-# 🌠 Popping out Plugins & Calendar Imports
+# 2022-06-25: Popping out Plugins & Calendar Imports
+Obsidian reached the 600 plugin mark, there are some new references for vim users, and improved integration with Notion.

 ## In The Community

 -   As of this week, there are over 600 plugins officially in the community plugins list!